satv1r/satv1r/README.md

 ### Welcome Stranger, It's a pleasure to have you here 😁
 I'm a front-end developer from Toronto, Canada.
 I'm currently looking for remote oppurtunities in front-end or full-stack.
-I'm open to any company, working on anything, anywhere in the world 😄

 Feel free to check out some of the things that I'm building, the best places to start are:
 **fake**: A tool that lets you